lewisclark4/CI-MilestoneProjectThree/README.md

 * As a registered user, I want to be able to control whether other people can view my recipes.

 ### Strategy
+The key design principle of this site, is to have minimal text (excluding recipe details), and be very visual.
+Visitors have come to search for recipe ideas, or find inspiration and don't want to be distracted by large bodies of text.
+Therefore we want to keep the application as sleek as possible and only display information that is applicable to the recipes as user is looking at.
+The application therefore needs to be very intuitive, and have simple to use navigation for the guests/users to be able to search for others' recipes or add, edit and delete their own recipes

 ### Scope
+The scope is to cater for a variety of vistors wanting to find and add a wide variety of recipes.
+We therefore want to cater for this audience by allowing users to.
+* Create an account and log in.
+* Add recipes
+    - The type of meal a user is adding.
+    - The complexity of the recipe being cooked.
+    - How long it will take to prepare and cook the meal.
+    - Add an image of the end product.
+    - Add the ingredients required to prepare the recipe.
+    - Add instructions on how to cook the recipe.
+* View your own recipes.
+* Edit or delete your own recipes.
+* View other recipes, or search on a particular criteria.

 ### Structure
+It was decided that the Flask framework could be adopted for this application.

+This enables the use of template inheritance, and routing, to create an efficient and interactive application with a consistent look and feel throughout.

+This allows for multiple blocks of content to be built and maintained, and ultimately utilised dependant on the users interaction with the application.

+As defined the scope, we can create block content for:

+* Application home/ landing
+* Registration
+* Login
+* Creating new recipes
+* Updating or deleting existing recipes
+* Viewing recipes
+* Searching for recipes

 ### Skeleton
 ### Surface